+According to the Maine Department of Education, it is the numerous construction projects of the 1950's and 1960's that are now requiring repairs, renovations, and replacements.
 In response, the Maine Legislature established the Maine School Facilities Finance Program and the School Revolving Loan Fund.
-The fund is used to finance the cost of school repair and renovation, among Since 1999, a total of 242 other costs. necessary repairs and renovations of school facilities have been funded through this program at an estimated total cost of \$88.8 million with \$69.2 million currently funded.
-The two most needed repairs included the roof with 97 projects to date, and inadequate air quality with 72 projects, together totaling more than half of the total number of projects.
+The fund is used to finance the cost of school repair and renovation, among other costs.
+Since 1999, a total of 305 necessary repairs and renovations of school facilities have been funded through this program at an estimated total cost of \$90.4 million.